-Assignment groups in this course by the instructor using D2L's facilities for this.
+Assignment groups in this course are formed by the instructor using D2L's facilities for this.
 Ideally, students' experiences in assignment groups are positive - and result in effective learning - with students' knowing a few more students (and, maybe, making some friends) in the process.
-Normally, all students in an assignment group receive the same feedback and assignment mark.
+Normally, all students in an assignment group receive the same feedback from markers, and the same assignment mark.
 It is, generally, not necessary to grant extensions for assignment work - because groups are able to complete the assigned work in time.